coralproject/talk/docs/frontend/PLUGINS.md

 };
 ```

 ###  Components
-We can add our components within the `client` folder.
+We can add our components (or any other javascript code) within the `client` folder.

 ```
 my-plugin/